paklids/rpi-terraform-rke/README.md

 6. Pull down this repo using `git clone git@github.com:paklids/rpi-terraform-rke.git`

-7. Remove the microSD card and reinsert it to your machine.
+7. At this point you should see the system-boot partition mounted (or remove the microSD card and reinsert it to your machine).

-You will need to put in the static IP address for each respective Pi and paste in the ssh public key that you created earlier.

-Edit these files to match:

-file: `network-config` (edit IP address)
+You will need to edit at least 2 files.

+Edit `network-config` similar to this (like updating the IP address):

 ```
 version: 2